The probabilistic world: Probabilistic and deterministic evolution

 with $\beta \to \infty$.
 For a configuration $\rho$ at $m$ and a configuration $\tau(\rho)$ at $m+1$ one has $\hat{S}_{\tau \rho}(m) = 1$, $h_\rho(m) = 1$, $h_\tau(m+1) = 1$ and therefore $\cL(m) = 0$, $\cK(m) = 1$.
 For all other configurations at $m+1$, with $\tau \neq \tau(\rho)$, the corresponding elements of the step evolution operator vanishes, resulting in $\cL(m) = \beta$ and $\cK(m) = 0$.
 Those sequences of configurations have zero probability, such that the unique configuration $\tau(\rho)$ at $m+1$ is selected, in accordance with a deterministic jump $\rho \to \tau(\rho)$.
 This holds for arbitrary configurations $\rho(m)$.
 For every configuration $\rho(m)$ the sum over $\tau$ and $\rho$ in eq.~\eqref{OS5} contains only a single non-zero term.

-The basis function $h_\rho(m)$ is a function of the local occupation numbers $n_\gamma(m)$ or Ising spins $s_\gamma(m)$, while $h_\tau(m+1)$ involves $s_\gamma(m+1)$.
+The basis function $h_\rho(m)$ is a function of the time-local occupation numbers or bits $n_\gamma(m)$, or equivalent Ising spins $s_\gamma(m)$, while $h_\tau(m+1)$ involves $s_\gamma(m+1)$.
 The partition function and overall probability distribution for this setting is a generalized Ising model.
 The limit $\beta \to \infty$ can be associated with a zero temperature limit.
 Indeed, for finite $\beta$ the system can be seen as a local chain in thermal equilibrium at temperature $T$, $\beta = \left( k_B T \right)^{-1}$, with Boltzmann factor in the probability distribution